-If there is a worsening of global and U.S. economic and financial market conditions and additional tightening of global credit markets, as has been experienced recently in certain Asian and European countries, many of our customers may further delay or reduce their purchases of our products.
+If there is a worsening of global and U.S. economic and financial market conditions and additional tightening of global credit markets, many of our customers may further delay or reduce their purchases of our products.
+During 2016, the government of Saudi Arabia announced several austerity programs which may impact future business in that country; although their impact is still unknown it could be significant and could adversely affect future extensions of Doble's current multi-year project there involving the national power grid.
 Uncertainties in the global economy may cause the utility industry and commercial market customers to experience shortages in available credit, which could limit capital spending.
-To the extent this problem affects customers of our USG and Test segments, the sales and profits of these segments could be adversely affected.
+To the extent this problem affects our customers, our sales and profits could be adversely affected.
 Likewise, if our suppliers face challenges in obtaining credit, they may have to increase their prices or become unable to continue to offer the products and services we use to manufacture our products, which could have an adverse effect on our business, results of operations and financial condition.